NICFI-Satellite-Data-Program/Scientific-Publications/README.md

 ## Contributing

-Feel free to explore, engage, and contribute to this repository by sharing your Journal Article, Thesis, Conference Presentation / Poster, etc. by emailing nicfi-servicedesk@ksat.no with subject "NICFI Satellite Data Program - code contribution" or create a discussion with a brief description of the paper and its relevance.
+Feel free to explore, engage, and contribute to this repository by sharing your Journal Article, Thesis, Conference Presentation / Poster, etc. by emailing nicfi-servicedesk@ksat.no with subject "NICFI Satellite Data Program - publication contribution" or create a discussion with a brief description of the paper and its relevance.

 ## Acknowledgements
 We extend our sincere gratitude to the authors for their invaluable contributions.